Dyalog/ride/docs/protocol.md

 E.g. RIDE should check that the application it's connected to is an interpreter or a process manager.
 If it finds the peer is another RIDE, it should close the connection.

-:exclamation: In reality RIDE doesn't bother with this.
+:red_circle: In reality RIDE doesn't bother with this.

 If at any time the interpreter crashes with a [syserror](http://help.dyalog.com/14.1/Content/UserGuide/Installation%20and%20Configuration/System%20Errors.htm), it